vertilia/text/README.md

 Simple messages are maintained via the `_()` method, plural forms and contexts are maintained via corresponding `nget()`, `pget()` and `npget()` methods.

+## Advantages

+- use of standard translation process based on PO files, multitude of editors or processes may be used;
+- translations are stored in `.php` files which allows for a quick autoloading and opcode caching, minimized runtime effort to get translation into memory;
+- stable and predictable work in multiprocess web environments, not tied to currently installed system locales.

 ## Usage

 Programming in c with gettext historically consists of the following phases (simplified):

 1. define the source messages language used in your code (normally english)
-2. use gettext functions in your source code when referencing localized messages
+2. use gettext functions in your source code when using localized messages
    - (without existing translations, gettext functions simply return the passed strings, so the code is already working at this stage, returning english messages in all environments)
 3. use gettext command line utilities to scan your code and extract localized messages, producing (or updating) `.po`